News, news analysis, and commentary on the latest trends in cybersecurity technology.

 Microsoft is readying a new release of Windows in 2025 that will have significant security controls, such as more resilient drivers and a "self-defending" operating system kernel.

-Microsoft is making sweeping changes to its Windows operating system in wake of this summer's incident when a flawed CrowdStrike update caused millions of commercial devices to crash and cost customers billions of dollars in downtime.
+Microsoft is making sweeping changes to its Windows operating system (OS) in the wake of this past summer's flawed CrowdStrike update, which caused millions of commercial devices to crash and cost customers billions of dollars in downtime.

 The incident was a major impetus for the new Windows Resiliency Initiative, introduced and outlined during a session at last week's Microsoft Ignite conference.
-Microsoft officials said the changes are being made based on what they learned from the July 19 incident, which they promised will result in a more reliable and secure release of the operating system in 2025.
+Microsoft officials said the changes are being made based on what they learned from the July 19 event, resulting in what they promised to be a more reliable and secure OS in 2025.

-Microsoft vice-president of enterprise and OS security David Weston identified three objectives that promise to make Windows more secure: faster and simpler recovery times, more resilient drivers, and tools and changes to how the OS kernel is secured to make it "more effective and self-defending."
+David Weston, Microsoft's vice president of enterprise and OS security, identified three objectives intended to make Windows more secure: faster and simpler recovery times, more resilient drivers, and tools and changes to how the OS kernel is secured to make it "more effective and self-defending."

 The changes will also affect software developers and third-party security tool providers.

-"We're working together across the industry and will improve reliability, based on lessons from July, with new changes and standards in the OS," said Microsoft corporate VP for Windows and devices Pavan Davuluri.
+"We're working together across the industry and will improve reliability, based on lessons from July, with new changes and standards in the OS," said Pavan Davuluri, corporate VP for Windows and devices at Microsoft.

-The new Windows release is being designed to resist malware and script attacks with stronger controls for applications and drivers, while improved identity protection will prevent phishing attacks.
-Davuluri also said Microsoft is establishing a new approach to privilege access management.
+The new Windows release is being designed to resist malware and script attacks with stronger controls for applications and drivers, while improved identity protection aims to prevent phishing attacks.
+Microsoft is also establishing a new approach to privilege access management, Davuluri said.

-Microsoft will release a preview of the new release to Windows Insiders in July 2025.
+Microsoft will release a preview of the new release to Windows Insiders next July.
 It will include tighter controls over what applications and software drivers are permitted to run, stronger identity management, quick machine recovery, personal data encryption for folders, and improved OS management and configuration capabilities.

-The release is poised to arrive just as Microsoft ends support for Windows 10 on October 14, 2025.
-Although Microsoft has for years been encouraging customers to upgrade to Windows 11, which was released in 2021, nearly 61% of all PCs worldwide still have Windows 10, according to Statcounter.
+The release is poised to arrive just as Microsoft ends support for Windows 10 on Oct.
+14, 2025.
+Although Microsoft has been encouraging customers to upgrade to Windows 11, which was released in 2021, on an ongoing basis, nearly 61% of all PCs worldwide still have Windows 10, according to Statcounter.

 Enabling Security Partners to Build Outside the Kernel

 Further, tied to its long-term Secure Future Initiative announced a year ago, Microsoft is moving to safer programming languages by incrementally shifting from C++ to Rust.
-Weston explained that a new Windows Resilient Security Platform will enable third-party security product developers to build their products outside of the kernel.
+A new Windows Resilient Security Platform will enable third-party security product developers to build their products outside of the kernel, Weston explained.

 "We're ensuring this platform will enable security solution providers to have the access they need to detect and respond to threats without introducing complexity into the kernel," he said.
 "This change will help end-user protection and antivirus products provide a high level of security and easier recovery."